-2.2.
+3.2.
 Signature Computation Information Elements

-This section identifies the set of information elements that may be needed to verify the URI (signature).
+This section identifies the set of information elements that may be needed to verify the URI Signature and/or calculate a new Signed Token.
 New information elements may be introduced in the future if new URI signing algorithms are developed.